hyperjumptech/grule-rule-engine/docs/Function_en.md

 #### Returns

-* Minute value of the time.
-Is between 0 to 59
+* Minute value of the time, between 0 to 59

 #### Example